 8- Wallet– Before you go to bed, toss your wallet into the bag.
 That way you will at least have your ID, credit cards, medical card, and possibly some cash.

-9- Clothes– You at least want to have a change of clothes so a couple of pair of clean underwear, shirts, and socks should also be included.
+9- Clothes– You at least want to have a change of clothes so a couple of pairs of clean underwear, shirts, and socks should also be included.
 Maybe even throw in a pair of jeans and a sweatshirt in case you are in a cooler area.

 10- External/Flash Drives– we have most of our photos and important documents scanned to cloud storage.
 Since we recently started a YouTube channel we now have videos that need to be backed up.
 Our videos are backed up to two separate external hard drives.
 One of those drives is in the bag.
 Your drives might contain your documents.
 If you are storing any kind of information on an external hard drive, you need to throw that in too.